Yes. The four-year English major results in an Hon. BA. degree in English.

 Generally speaking, a Minor is made up of a concentration of 6 courses in a secondary field of study.
 Check out the courses available in Tables I, III, and IV plus any Liberal Studies courses against the courses required in the Minors listed in the Calendar.
 See the Program Admininistrator for more information.

-The English Student Union plans a number of activities throughout the year to build community among BA English students.
+The English Course Union plans a number of activities throughout the year to build community among BA English students.
 Elections for the executive occur each spring.
 You can connect with them, join their Facebook page, and keep an eye out for any events planned by them.
 You can also attend Departmental events for both undergraduate and graduate students that include guest speakers, brown bag lunch talks about their research by professors, symposia and other events.

 Yes.
 After you achieve your BA English, you're eligible to apply to a Faculty of Education.
 The English degree is all that's required for the Primary-Junior and Junior-Intermediate teaching streams.
 If you wish to teach high school, you'll need a "second teachable subject" besides English (for example, History or Business), which you can attain through your non-English elective choices.
-Our Program Director and Career Counselor can help you ensure you have the required English courses as well as the necessary credits (6) for a second teachable subject.
+Our Program Director and Career Counsellor can help you ensure you have the required English courses as well as the necessary credits (6) for a second teachable subject.
 You should also check out the Ontario College of Teachers site for more information: http://www.oct.ca/become_a_teacher/?lang=en-CA

 Your BA English degree enables you to pursue post-graduate studies in English, including our own M.A. in Literatures of Modernity.
 You may also apply to Ryerson's interdisciplinary Communication and Culture program, or to graduate studies in other fields, including education, gender and global issues, law, library science, and print and media.
 You should speak to the Academic Advisor to be sure you have the requisite courses and CGPA for graduate school.
 You should also be aware that American schools usually require that you sit a GMAT exam, and law schools generally ask that you to take the LSAT exam.